alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 h = compose(f,g)
 ```

 One of the fundamental concepts in React is the declarative approach.
-Functional programming can be very declarative, but as in many cases, it's up to us.
+Composition can be very declarative, but as in many cases, it's up to us.
 We could also code some imperative composition (don’t do it).
 Example:

 ```
 // don’t do this!